-8. SMASH-Lite\ Interface
+8. SMASH-Lite Interface (System Management Architecture for Server Hardware by AMI)

-The Intel® RMM3 module, includes Intel® RMM3 Lite and RMM3 Lite-V support an interface to System Management Architecture for Server Hardware\ (SMASH-Lite\).
+The Intel® RMM3 module, that includes Intel® RMM3 Lite and RMM3 Lite-V, supports an interface for the System Management Architecture for Server Hardware (SMASH-Lite).

-The SMASH\ v1.0 suite of specifications was released by the Distributed Management Task Force, Inc. in December, 2006.
-The information that follows is reproduced with permission from the SMASH-Lite User Guide\ developed by AMI\.
+The SMASH v1.0 suite of specifications was released by the Distributed Management Task Force, Inc. in December, 2006.
+The information that follows is reproduced with permission from the SMASH-Lite User Guide developed by AMI.

-The SMASH-Lite\ interface is a direct, command line interface to the RMM3.
+The SMASH-Lite interface is a direct, command line interface to the RMM3.

-8.1 Logging into the SMASH\ Session
+8.1 Logging into the SMASH Session

 - 1. ssh to BMC from the client machine. - 2.
-SMASH console screen (' $\square$ ') should appear.
+SMASH console screen (' \square ') should appear.
 If not, execute /usr/local/bin/smash from the # prompt. - 3.
-This executable will initialize all the required variables, discover the targets and displays the SMASH console screen.
+This executable initializes all the required variables, discovers the targets, and displays the SMASH console screen.

-8.2 SMASH\ Targets
+8.2 SMASH Targets

-SMASH\ targets are the first layer of SMASH that contain two targets - settings1 and system1.
+SMASH targets are the first layer of SMASH that contain two targets - settings1 and system1.
 Settings1 contains all the current session supported values and system1 is the server/blade.

-The supported property of the SMASH\ target is identity.
+The supported property of the SMASH target is identity.

-Table 12: SMASH\ Targets - Supported Properties
+Table 12: SMASH Targets - Supported Properties